"The age of agony"

 This, in turn, prompted urologists to start treating prostate enlargement endoscopically, either by incision/resection or by punch.

-But it was not until the middle of the 20th century that urological endoscopy came into its own with Karl Storz's development of the Hopkins rod lens system.
+But it was only in the middle of the 20th century that urological endoscopy came into its own with Karl Storz's development of the Hopkins rod lens system.
 As a result of Harold Hopkins's pioneering work, urologists can now see inside most urinary organs and body cavities.

 ← Back to Time Corridor